 “Every floor and room in the old san has a story of providence and answered prayer,” reflected Elder Frazee years later.

-During the late 60’s , Wildwood leaders earnestly pursued the plan to erect a 36 bed lifestyle center and hospital.
+During the late 60’s , Wildwood leaders earnestly pursued the plan to erect a 36 bed lifestyle center.
 As usual the funds were short but faith was strong and enthusiasm ran high.
 Some $400,000 would be required to complete this project.
 However with only $10,000 cash in hand, they began to build.
 It was June 11, 1967.
 Thousands of hours of free labor were given and donations poured in, some small and some large.
 The work proceeded only as funds were available.
 The Lord worked an exceptional miracle for the men who laid the special conductive tile required in the operating room.
 It required very skilled professionals who were not affordable.
 But nothing is too hard for God.
 He endowed His workers with the needed skill so that the government inspector marveled at how well the job had been done.
 It was the best he’d seen in all his years of inspecting.

 So it was through sweat, tears, and miracles that the new facility was completed and dedicated in August, 1971.
 This is the story of Wildwood’s early days—power in prayer, miles of miracles, gallons of perspiration, and the fullness of praise for what God has done.